How can I save labor by using Crete-Heat® panels?

 Crete-Heat® panels have a compressive strength of 25 psi / 3600 psf.

 Why is a concrete or lightweight concrete over-pour necessary?

 Crete-Heat® panels are designed for use with the thermal mass “flywheel” effect of concrete.
 A heated mass tends to radiate warmth long after the heat source is removed, providing the most comfortable heat imaginable.
 Also, hydronic radiant heat is very economical because it heats the thermal mass instead of the air.

-To estimate the square feet of panels needed for a job, simply take the square footage and divide by 8.
+To estimate the square feet of panels needed for a job, simply take the square footage and divide it by 8.
 This is the number of panels needed.
 Crete-Heat® panels are sold only in full bags.
 For example, if your project is 25,000 sq. ft./ 8 = 3125 panels, divide by 8 again = 390.625 bags.
-We would ship 391 bags, and you would have a few left for miss cuts, odd cuts and samples.
+We would ship 391 bags, and you would have a few left for miss-cuts, odd cuts, and samples.

 Yes, See Specification Page.

 Are Crete-Heat® panels recyclable?

 Crete-Heat® panels can be reprocessed into the basic polystyrene resin they are derived from.